KDE/digikam-doc/export_tools/media_wiki.rst

     The MediaWiki Export Dialog

-The **Items Properties** tab of the right side allows to customize MediaWiki metadata of each items present from the upload list.
-Select one item on the left side to see the properties populated by digiKam, and adjust values if necessary.
+The **Items Properties** tab of the right side allows you to customize MediaWiki metadata of each item in the upload list.
+Select one item on the left side to see the properties populated by digiKam, and adjust the values if necessary.
 When all is ready, switch to the **Upload Settings** tab to be connected to the remote server and transfer files.

 .. figure:: images/export_media_wiki_login.webp
     :alt: